ryan-a-davis365/RDFitness/TESTING.md

 #### ***Mobile Version:***

 * Due to the more significant variance in the performance score, I have included a screenshot for each mobile page.
-That being said when I asked one of my testers to check the mobile light house scores from his device his performance scores were all the high nineties.

 1. ***index.html:***